Interactive work on the compute nodes

 Exercise 3: check to have booked the expected amount of cores

-Confirm to have booked one core.
+Confirm to have booked two cores.

 Exercise 4.1.
 Running the first Python script in an interactive session on all cores